jholtmann/genderize_csv/README.md

 - https://pypi.python.org/pypi/Genderize / https://github.com/SteelPangolin/genderize

 #### To-do:
-- ~~Catch 502 bad gateway error and retry the request.
-Currently the program will just catch the error, print it, and exit.~~ DONE (not tested thouroughly enough yet, so genderize_nerrc.py was added in case error catching causes problems)
 - Add ability to search multi-column CSV file for column with specific header.
 - Add support for optionally caching gender responses and searching through them for identical names before asking genderize for the data.
 This would lower API key request usage.
+- ~~Catch 502 bad gateway error and retry the request.
+Currently the program will just catch the error, print it, and exit.~~ DONE
-- Add better command line flags
+- ~~Add better command line flags~~ DONE

 ##### "Chunks" explanation:
 The Python Genderize client used limits requests to 10 names.
 To work around this, the code breaks the list of names down into chunks of 10.
 This approach also has the benefit of preventing data loss in case of a crash/server error as the results are written to the output file every 10 names.